Roly67/easy-weightloss-tips/_posts/2018-10-20-jump-start-metabolism.md

 description: You can jump-start metabolism by regularly choosing to eat healthy snacks and highly nutritious foods, which are easier for your body to process.
 keywords: jump-start metabolism,nutritious foods,healthy snacks
 image: /assets/images/healthy-weight-loss.jpg
+header:
+   teaser: /assets/images/healthy-weight-loss.jpg
 permalink: /jump-start-metabolism.html
-index-snippet: If you want to jump-start metabolism to assist with weight loss, then you need to follow some very simple guidelines.
+excerpt: If you want to jump-start metabolism to assist with weight loss, then you need to follow some very simple guidelines.

 images:
   - url: /assets/images/healthy-weight-loss.jpg